lgmacedo/softracker/README.md

 $ npm run start:prod
 ```

-## Test
+## Automated testing

 ```bash
 # e2e tests
 $ npm run test:e2e
 ```

-IMPORTANT: Please note that the server must be operating before running the tests
+IMPORTANT: Ensure that the server is operational before running the tests.

-## If you want to test it manually
+## Manual testing

-Follow the commands below and change the values inserted as you like, as long as they are covered by the server requirements.
+To manually test the application, follow the commands below.
+You can customize the values as needed, as long as they adhere to the server's requirements.

-1. Send a Heartbeat request to the server
+1. Using netcat, send a Heartbeat request to the server
 ```bash
 $ echo -n 50F70A3F730150494E4773C4 | xxd -r -p | nc -v localhost 8080
 ```